pachterlab/picasso/README.md

 Examples for running Picasso can be found in the examplePicasso.ipynb.
 This can be run from Google Colab.
 Just click on the [![Open In Collab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com) symbol.

-An intro to using Colab can be found [here](https://colab.research.google.com).
+An introduction to using Colab can be found [here](https://colab.research.google.com).
 Briefly, run each code cell by selecting the cell and executing Command/Ctrl+Enter.
 Code cells can be edited by simply clicking on the cell to start typing.

 To run Picasso on your own machine